Ok, as soon as I mentioned chainsaw duelling, I KNEW that I HAD to draw it….

-Sorry for another short and basic article, but I hope it was useful 🙂
+Sorry that this article was so basic, but I hope it was interesting 🙂